Cadecraft/remslice/README.md

 Some of my everyday usecases:
 - Check the date and time (I keep my taskbar hidden)
-- Add a shell alias to my config file so I can launch firefox profiles without having to enter the profile manager
+- Add a shell alias to my config file so I can launch different browser profiles without having to enter its profile manager
 - Add todos to a file the moment I think of them using the `tda` command

 ## Configuration File